The Bluff View Guide to Climbing on Cayman Brac

 ***Calypso Ti, 11c 7 bolts + anchor.
 Several cruxes and a throw will sweep you off your feet.
 LG

 **Booby Eggs for Breakfast Ti, 11a 10 bolts + anchor.
-Follow the crack to the cave, and then switch gears (shift down for more power!) for the rest of the way.
+Follow the crack to the cave, and then switch gears (shift down for more power!) for the top.
 Tape your right index finger between the first and second knuckle (middle flanges)!
 LG

 ****The Poseidon Adventure Ti, 12a 10 bolts + anchor.
 Several people have called this the best 12a they’ve ever done!
 Steep and wild.
 LG